ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 Writing Custom Multi-Agent RL Modules (Advanced)
 ------------------------------------------------

-For multi-agent modules, RLlib implements :py:class:`~ray.rllib.core.rl_module.marl_module.MultiAgentRLModule`.
-It is a dictionary of :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` objects, one for each policy, plus possibly some shared modules.
-The base-class implementation works for most of use-cases where we need to defined independent neural for sub-groups of agents.
-For more complex, multi-agent use-cases, where the agents share some part of their neural network, one should inherit from this class and override the default implementation.
+For multi-agent modules, RLlib implements :py:class:`~ray.rllib.core.rl_module.marl_module.MultiAgentRLModule`, which is a dictionary of :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` objects, one for each policy, and possibly some shared modules.
+The base-class implementation works for most of use cases that need to define independent neural networks for sub-groups of agents.
+For more complex, multi-agent use cases, where the agents share some part of their neural network, you should inherit from this class and override the default implementation.

 The :py:class:`~ray.rllib.core.rl_module.marl_module.MultiAgentRLModule` offers an API for constructing custom models tailored to specific needs.
 The key method for this customization is :py:meth:`~ray.rllib.core.rl_module.marl_module.MultiAgentRLModule`.build.

-The following example shows how we can create a custom multi-agent RL module where the underlying modules share an encoder that gets applied to the global part of the observations space, while the local part is passed through a separate encoder specific to each policy.
+The following example creates a custom multi-agent RL module with underlying modules.
+The modules share an encoder, which gets applied to the global part of the observations space.
+The local part passes through a separate encoder, specific to each policy.

 .. tabbed:: Multi agent with shared encoder (Torch)